aureuserp/dev-docs/src/master/getting-started/models.md

 4. **Accessors & Mutators**: Models provide custom accessors (e.g., `getImageUrlAttribute`) to format data.
 5. **Factories**: Laravel provides model factories to generate dummy data for testing.

-## Model Directory Structure in Aureus ERP
+## Model Directory Structure in AureusERP

-Aureus ERP follows a modular structure where each module (plugin) has its own models.
+AureusERP follows a modular structure where each module (plugin) has its own models.
 The `Post` model resides in the **Blog Module**, and its directory structure is:

 ```
 +-- plugins